arangodb/arangojs/docs/Drivers/JS/Reference/Database/Transactions.md

     Determine the maximum total size of operations after which an intermediate commit is performed automatically.
 Honored by the RocksDB storage engine only.

-If _collections_ is an array or string, it will be treated as _collections.write_.
+If _collections_ is an array, string or `Collection`, it will be treated as _collections.write_.

 Please note that while _action_ should be a string evaluating to a well-formed